1944 St. Louis Browns season

 The 1944 St. Louis Browns season was a season in American baseball.
 It involved the Browns finishing first in the American League with a record of 89 wins and 65 losses.
+This resulted in the franchise appearing in the postseason for the first time in team history, as well as appearing in their first ever World Series.
 In the World Series, they lost to the team they shared a stadium with, the Cardinals, four games to two.
+It was the only time the franchise made the playoffs while based in St. Louis.
+They didn't go back to the postseason until 1966, by which time they had relocated to Baltimore.